willianctti/windows-xp-svelte/README.md

 # Windows XP in Svelte (Pure JS!)

 A Windows XP simulator in browser.
-With authentication, register. login and create a folder in folders window.
+With authentication, register, login and create a folder in folders window.

 ![image](https://github.com/user-attachments/assets/a12c90c4-502b-4dec-a0b8-dd087483debe)